 The countryside should not be a peaceful place.
 It should be humming with activity.
-While it’s hard to sometimes avoid humans, the real racket should be insects. (see postcript below)
+While it’s hard to sometimes avoid humans, the real racket should be insects.

-Modern media has now wired up that megaphone.
+Modern media has now wired up the megaphone.
 And some.
-To the extent that internet search engines are not your friend if you want to explore, with free-thinking curiosity, complex nuanced issues around the decline of insects or judicious use of pesticides.
-Especially when framed within competing narratives on food production, increase of insects pests, climate change, political risk and habitat variables….
+To the extent that the internet is not your friend if you want to explore, with free-thinking curiosity, complex nuanced issues around the decline of insects or judicious use of pesticides.
+Especially when framed within competing narratives on food production, increase of insects pests, climate change, political risk and habitat variables.

 “Uncertainty is a ‘dead hand’ on a politician’s catchy slogan”

 I wrote a gritty blog about dead dung beetles on the same day that the chemist who invented the wormer (avermectin) was awarded the Nobel Prize.
 Charismatic bees have their champions; it’s the less iconic ‘bugs’ we need to watch over.
 Create habitat, reduce chemicals, innovate practices – otherwise we’ll all be buggered by the silence of the flies.